josketres/super-countdown/iteration-2.md

 ## The render() function
 * Gets a state as an input.
 * Creates all needed DOM elements to render the given state.
-* Gets a root element to render into.
-* Appends the parent element of the rendered elements to the root element.
+* Appends the parent element of the rendered elements to the `document.body`.

 ## Hints
 * Example of a render function: